 Take chances, but with conviction.
 Whether singing or reading, make a commitment to a style or character.
 But have conviction.
 It shows the director that you’ve made a conscious effort to interpret a song or develop a particular character.
 Don’t be surprised if the director asks you to redo a part of your audition a different way.
 It simply means that he or she saw something in you, and wants to see if you can take direction well.

 Don’t make derogatory comments about the audition process or the staff to ANYONE.
 If word gets back to the director or staff that you are making such comments, it may effect your ability to be cast.
-No one wants to work with a negative person.
 Be positive!

 OK, on with the auditions!